microsoft/SynapseML/docs/gpu-setup.md

   `East US`), note that this is required if creating a new resource group.
 - `deploymentName`: The name for this deployment.
-- `templateLocation`: The URL of an ARM template file, or the path to one.
-By default, it is set to `deploy-main-template.json` in the same directory, but note that this will normally not work without the rest of the required resources.
+- `templateLocation`: The URL of an ARM template file.
+By default, it is set to the above main template.
-- `parametersFilePath`: The path to the parameter file, which you need to create.
-Use `deploy-parameters.template` as a template for creating a parameters file.
+- `parametersFilePath`: The path to the parameter file, which you have created.

 Run the script with a `-h` or `--help` to see the flags that are used to set these arguments: